How to Hire Full Stack Developers: What You Need to Know

 • API Java EE specification

-• Spring (Spring MVC, Spring Boot, Spring REST, Spring Web) framework
+• Spring (Spring MVC, Spring Boot, Spring REST, Spring Web) Framework

 • HTTP-server Apache

-• Google Cloud and Azure cloud services
+• Google Cloud and Azure Cloud services

 • Servlets, JSP, and microservices